uwine4850/foozy/docs/en/cmd/cmd.md

 After these operations you can fully use cmd.

 The package contains the following commands:
-* *cnfinfo* — configuration field information.
+* *cnf-info* — configuration field information.
 Only information from the `i` tag is output.
-* *initcnf <target_dir>* — generates a file with configuration settings.
+* *cnf-init <target_dir>* — generates a file with configuration settings.
-* *gencnf* — generates a configuration.
+* *cnf-gen* — generates a configuration.
 It is important that the configuration is pre-installed, e.g. with `initcnf`.

 __Run__
 ```